i18next/next-i18next/README.md

 Also, note that `serverSideTranslations` is not compatible with `getInitialProps`, as it _only_ can execute in a server environment, whereas `getInitialProps` is called on the client side when navigating between pages.

-The `serverSideTranslations` HOC is primarily responsible for passing translations and configuration options into pages, as props.
+The `serverSideTranslations` HOC is primarily responsible for passing translations and configuration options into pages, as props – you need to add it to any page that has translations.

 ### useTranslation